Top Riviera Maya Ruins You Can’t Miss

 Xaman-Ha Site.
 Image via Wikimedia Commons

-The most famous Mayan ruins in Riviera Maya are Tulum, Chichen Itza, Coba, Ek Balam, Yamil Lu’um, El Meco, Xaman-Há, Uxmal, Kohunlich, Xel-Há and San Miguelito.
+The most famous Mayan ruins in Riviera Maya are Tulum, Chichen Itza, Coba, Ek Balam, Yamil Lu’um, El Meco, Xaman-Há, Uxmal, Kohunlich, Xel-Há, and San Miguelito.

 Tulum Excursions